jupyter/roadmap/migration-to-python-3-only.md

 # Migration to Python 3 only

-This document discuss some of the various possibility to migrate Jupyter, and its reference Kernel implementation IPython toward a Python 3 only code base.
+This document discuss some of the various possibility to migrate Jupyter, and its reference Kernel implementation IPython, toward a Python 3 only code base.

-The document is not meant to debate the Jupyter & IPython project should migrate to a Python 3 only code base.
+The document is not meant to debate whether the Jupyter & IPython project should migrate to a Python 3 only code base.

 # TL;DR:

   - ASAP: Fix Pip to refuse to install Python 3 only packages on Python 2.
 Extremely high priority as we want pip version to be release and propagate after